Bobur Abdikholikov

+Club career

+On 19 February 2025, Azerbaijan Premier League club Sumgayit announced the signing of Abdikholikov on a contract until the end of 2024–25 season with the option of an additional year.
+On 25 June 2025, Sumgayit announced that they hadn't taken up the option of the additional year on Abdikholikov's contract and he had left the club.

+On 9 July 2025, Pakhtakor announced the signing of Abdikholikov on a contract until the end of the year.
+He made his first-team debut on 1 August 2025, in a 1–0 O‘zbekiston Superligasi guest win against PFK Mashʻal, replacing Igor Sergeyev after 86 minutes.

 International career

 In May 2017, Bobur played for the first time for the Uzbekistan national under-23 football team.
 In January 2018, together with the national team, he won the AFC U-23 Asian Cup in China, where he played in all the matches of his team, but mostly took to the field at the end of the matches, where he played together with the team captain Zabikhillo Urinboev.
 In the same year, at the Asian Games, he scored 1 goal in 4 matches.
 The following year, he remained the main player under the guidance of coach Ravshan Khaydarov, and also went to the Asian Youth Championship 2020, where he scored 1 goal in 6 matches.
 He scored more than 20 goals for the team, thanks to which he became one of the top scorers in this age category in the recent history of Uzbekistan.